 That seems like a long time to go 20 miles, but without knowing the exact sent date, it’s possible the letter wasn’t in transit the whole time.
 Some of the later letters have Rio Vista postmarks with the hour stamped along with the date received.
 I think it’s a good bet that John Lennox himself may have stamped this letter and handed it to my great-grandmother.

 The next photo shows the Beverly Hills Shopping Center.
 This is a bit out of the Westhampton area, but there's a Westhampton connection.
-If you were on Patterson near the Village Shopping Center, you could easily see that Go Gulf sign.
+If you were standing on Patterson near the Village Shopping Center, you could easily see that Go Gulf sign.
 And at night you would definitely notice it.
 That S&H Green Stamps sign on the Colonial Store brings back memories.
 While this shopping center is now located at the corner of Patterson and Parham, back then it was Patterson and Ridge.
 Originally Parham only went from Broad to Three Chopt.
 Parham took over this existing stretch of Ridge as it grew into today's monstrosity.
 More Parham Info

 Whenever the Richmond Times-Dispatch has a slow news day, they are fond of running this photo of my neighbor, Sherry Gilman, from September 1950 placing a letter in a barrel-turned-mailbox on Honaker Avenue.
 I moved into the neighborhood in 1953, and don't remember that landmark or know its exact location, but for about 50 years there was a small cast iron drop-bottom letter box called an “Owen” box on the northeast corner of Stuart and Honaker similar to the photo below.